Exclusive - Shareholder in Brazil's Oi leans on distressed debt funds for support

 Should creditors vote down the restructuring proposal outright, the company could be liquidated.
 The main bondholders want to avoid that at all costs, the sources said, as they would stand to lose more if the company were liquidated than if they accepted the Tanure-backed terms.

-Reporting by Gram Slattery and Tatiana Bautzer; Editing by Susan Thomas and Andrew Hay
+Reporting by Gram Slattery and Tatiana Bautzer; Editing by Christian Plumb and Susan Thomas